-- (20) REGIONAL SHOPPING CENTER: the regional shopping center is designed to provide a large concentration of comparison shopping needs for persons residing in a densely settled urban area.
+- (23) REGIONAL SHOPPING CENTER: the regional shopping center is designed to provide a large concentration of comparison shopping needs for persons residing in a densely settled urban area.
 The regional shopping center shall provide shopping goods, general merchandise, apparel, furniture and home furnishings in full depth and variety.
-The regional shopping center will contain a minimum of three hundred thousand (300,000) gross square feet (27,900 square meters) of commercial building area and will include at least one (1) department store.
-(Amended Ordinance 1331 2/10/92) - (21) REGISTRY IDENTIFICATION CARD: A document issued by the department that identifies a person as a registered qualifying patient or registered primary caregiver.
-(Amended Ordinance 1637 4/5/15) - (22) REGULARLY: In the context of "regularly features," "regularly shown" or similar contexts in this chapter, means a consistent or substantial course of conduct, such that the films or performances exhibited constitute a substantial portion of the films or performances offered as a part of the ongoing business of the sexually oriented business.
-(Amended - Ordinance 1707 - 9/26/19)
+The regional shopping center will contain a minimum of three hundred thousand (300,000) gross square feet of commercial building area and will include at least one (1) department store.
+(Amended Ordinance 1331 2/10/92) (Amended Ordinance 1734 4/22/21) - (24) REGISTRY IDENTIFICATION CARD: A document issued by the department that identifies a person as a registered qualifying patient or registered primary caregiver.
+(Amended Ordinance 1637 4/5/15) - (25) REGULARLY: In the context of "regularly features," "regularly shown" or similar contexts in this chapter, means a consistent or substantial course of conduct, such that the films or performances exhibited constitute a substantial portion of the films or performances offered as a part of the ongoing business of the sexually oriented business.
+(Amended Ordinance 1707 9/26/19)

-(23) RESTAURANTS:
+(26) RESTAURANTS: